 Heavy Battlecruiser Carrier (BCV): This version of the BC trades the "optional" weapons in to expand the shuttle bay.
 While this only carries a half-squadron of fighters, as opposed to the full squadron carried by the "real" BCV, this ship has the advantage of being a quick conversion of the existing ships.
 The "real" BCV uses what is, for all intents and purposes, a completely new secondary hull.
 This ship uses the same secondary hull as the standard BCs. (ssd)

 Fleet Cruiser (NCB): I did not make this ship, though I wish I did.
 John Kim is the creator of this gem.
 But it is such a good idea, I had to include it here.
-It is basically a DN+ saucer that has been "NCA-ized" to give it the missing systems in a rear deck.
+(Especially since his site is now long gone.)
+It is basically a DNG saucer that has been "NCA-ized" to give it the missing systems in a rear deck.
 Here is is original entry:In Y173 of an alternate history, Star Fleet realized that the existing plans for a "battlecruiser" (the BCG and BCF designs) would soon be outstripped by more advanced designs.
 With the ceasefire, the Federation had time to develop a new design.As one might guess, it an attempt to great a TNG Stargazer for SFB. (ssd)

 In design philosophy, this was a return to the original Constitution class cruiser.
 Rather than turning to drones or plasmas, it relies on heavy photon firepower.
 It is well-powered and extremely durable against damage.